kanisterio/kanister/docs/functions.rst

 ScaleStatefulSet
 ----------------

-ScaleStatefulSet is used to scale up or scale down a stateful-set.
+ScaleStatefulSet is used to scale up or scale down a StatefulSet.
 It is similar to running

 .. code-block:: bash